Deya04/credit-card/README.md

-all the images will be in a folder name "image".
+all the images will be in a folder name "images".